shorbaji/athir/README.md

 # athir

-**athir** (work-in-progress) is an experimental Scheme interpreter
+**athir** is a Lisp engine with

-- a distributed VM
+- native multi-tenancy with first-class identity (and access management)
 - a universal, supra-global scope
-- first-class identity and access management
+- a distributed VM

-&copy Omar Shorbaji
+(c) Athir LLC